Shopify/polaris/.changeset/shiny-fans-build.md

 '@shopify/polaris': minor
 ---

-Add support for updating the Filters component's `readyForFocus` state

-- Introduce the `onAnimationEnd` prop to Collapsible
+- Added the `onAnimationEnd` prop to `Collapsible`
-- Set `readyForFocus` to true when expanding/collapsing a Collapsible in Filters
-- Set `readyForFocus` to false when the Collapsible animation ends in Filters
+- Fixed a bug in `Filters` where focus was moved to collapsed filter contents before the `Collapsible` animation ended